vaibhav18matere/100xdevs/week 1/recapping-prerequisits-basics-of-js.md

 - NODE.JS => Not language, No Framework; It's JS runtime; Engine for chrome.

 #### Problems
-- 1. print name and age
+- 1. print name and age of all users
 ```js
 var users = [
      {